Football in Russia: Cup competitions

 The main cup competition in Russia is the Russian Cup.
 Only professional clubs take part in it.

 There is also an Amateur Football League Cup, a competition for the Amateur Football League clubs.
 The winners of this cup are eligible for promotion to the Second Division.
 Cups of federal subjects are also played.

 European competitions

 The Russian League was in 2013 regarded as the 6th strongest league in Europe, based on the UEFA coefficient.

-Russian club sides constantly compete in the UEFA Champions League and Europa League.
+Russian club sides used to constantly compete in the UEFA Champions League and Europa League.
 Over the last years Russian clubs have won three major European trophies.
 These are 2004–05 UEFA Cup won by CSKA Moscow, 2007–08 UEFA Cup and 2008 UEFA Super Cup won by Zenit St. Petersburg.

 Women's football

 Women's football is not as popular in Russia as men's football, although it has increased in popularity in the 2000s.